Exchizz/ext4_giggles/README.md

 ```

 ### 4. Read file form filesystem using dd
-Look for line starting with "index: 5, data: " - it will show the byte cound to where the data of the file is located.
+Look for line starting with "index: 5, data: " - it will show the byte count to where the data of the file is located.
 In my case, it's 33792 bytes into the file

 ```